letsencrypt/unbound_exporter/README.md

 To show all CLI flags available

-    unbound_exporter -h
+    $ unbound_exporter -h

-For extended statistics, you may want to add the following to your unbound.conf

-	# statistics
+Scrape metrics from the exporter

+    $ curl 127.0.0.1:9167/metrics | grep '^unbound_up'
+    unbound_up 1

+From the Unbound [statistics doc](https://www.nlnetlabs.nl/documentation/unbound/howto-statistics/): Unbound has an option to enable extended statistics collection.
+If enabled, more statistics are collected, for example what types of queries are sent to the resolver.
+Otherwise, only the total number of queries is collected.
+Add the following to your `unbound.conf`.

+    server:
 	    extended-statistics: yes